-If you decide to make a big batch of vanilla extract to give as a gifts, then I would recommend using potato vodka instead of regular vodka.
-This will ensure a gluten free product that will be useable even for those friends and family who are avoiding gluten or have a grain allergy.
+If you decide to make vanilla extract to give as a gifts, then I would recommend using potato vodka instead of regular vodka.
+This will ensure a gluten free product that will be usable even for those friends and family who are avoiding gluten or have a grain allergy.

-Lindsay was kind enough to share her recipe with me and said it was fine to share as a blog as well, so here is the ridiculously easy method for making your own vanilla extract that will not only taste far better than even the organic stuff at the store, but will save you a bundle too!
+Lindsay was kind enough to share her recipe with me and said it was fine to share as a blog as well, so here is the ridiculously easy method to make vanilla extract that will not only taste far better than even the organic stuff at the store, but will save you a bundle too!

 1 large bottle of potato vodka

 6 whole vanilla beans for every 8 ounces of vodka

 Place the appropriate number of vanilla beans for the amount of vodka you are using straight into the vodka bottle and replace the cap.
 Slicing each bean lengthwise first is fine but isn’t necessary and didn’t seem to make much of a difference to the flavor when Lindsay tested each approach.

 Each bean should be fully submerged in the vodka.